Tripathi-Manjul/leetcode-dsa-practice/README.md

 # LeetCode DSA Practice

-This repository contains my daily practice solutions to LeetCode problems, categorized by topic for easy access and revision.
+This repository contains structured solutions to LeetCode problems, organized by topic.
+The goal is to build consistency in solving data structures and algorithms (DSA) questions while maintaining clean and efficient code.

 ## 📚 Folder Structure